grafana/k6-cloud-feature-requests/README.md

 ## How do I suggest an idea?

 Well, that's easy, just open an [issue](/k6io/cloud-feature-requests/issues) and try to apply the appropriate labels to your issue.
+Well, after first searching to see if there's an open issue covering your idea.

 A k6 employee, typically from the product team, will acknowlegde your issue as soon as possible, typically within 24h during regular week days.

 ## Will my idea be implemented?